Wonder (film): Development

 On November 27, 2012, it was announced that Lionsgate was developing a feature film adaptation of R. J. Palacio's debut novel Wonder, and were in talks with John August to write the screenplay.
 Mandeville Films' David Hoberman and Todd Lieberman produced the film.

-On May 8, 2013, Jack Thorne was hired to adapt the novel after August had departed from the project.
+On August 9, 2010, Jack Thorne was hired to adapt the novel after August had departed from the project.
 In October 2014, John Krokidas was reported to be directing the film, though in April 2015, Paul King was hired to direct instead.
 Steven Conrad was writing the script at that time.

 Casting

 On April 14, 2016, Jacob Tremblay was cast to play the lead role, Auggie Pullman, while Julia Roberts was in talks to play Auggie's mother.
-On May 5, 2016, Roberts' casting was confirmed, and Stephen Chbosky was set as the film's director.
+Three weeks later, Roberts' casting was confirmed, and Stephen Chbosky was set as the film's director.

 On June 27, 2016, Owen Wilson joined to play Auggie's father.
-On July 11, 2016, newcomer Noah Jupe joined the cast as Auggie's best friend at school, and on July 15, 2016, Daveed Diggs was cast as Mr. Browne, an English teacher at the school.
+Two weeks later, newcomer Noah Jupe joined the cast as Auggie's best friend at school, and on July 15, Daveed Diggs was cast as Mr. Browne, an English teacher at the school.

-On August 19, 2016, Sônia Braga joined the cast, portraying the role of Roberts's character's mother.
+On August 19, 2016, Sônia Braga joined the cast, portraying the role of Roberts' character's mother.